s-ciriello-0411/car-sales-analysis/README.md

 # car-sales-analysis
-permorming some data analysis on a set of data to answer questions.
+performing some data analysis on a set of data to answer questions.

 ## Tools
 - **Programming language**: SQL (BigQuery)